LBags65/SMDB/README.md

 ### 2. Load in the data

-The data used to generate the UI is found in ().
+The data used to generate the UI is found in [UI_Data.csv](UI_Data.csv).
 You will need to download this file and load it into R with the following code.
-After loading i

 ````r
 #load in data
 Website_DB <- read.csv("UI_Data") #Here you need to replace "UI_Data" with the file path where you downloaded the UI_Data
 ````

 ### 3. Setup UI and Server in Shiny App

 Run the following code to prepare the data for the UI.
 This first renames a few columns to improve readability, cleans InChIKey codes, and sets up the PubChem API to generate structures in the output.
-Then it generates the UI and server for the Shiny App
+Then it generates the UI and server for the Shiny App.

 ````r
 #renaming some columns for readability and setting as factor